SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/15_b.png)
     </kbd>

 12. Return to SAP HANA Cloud Central.
-Let us now explore the actions for a Data lake instance.
-Click the (...) button under the Actions column corresponding to the DEMO_HANA_HDL data lake instance.
+Let us now explore the actions for a data lake instance.
+Click the (...) button under the Actions column corresponding to the **DEMO_HANA_HDL** data lake instance.
 First is the Manage Configurations.
 Click on it.
 Similarly to an SAP HANA database instance, you can edit the configuration.
     <kbd>
     ![](./images/16.png)
     </kbd>